JanLahmann/RasQberry/documentation/HowToUse.md

 <br/>

-## Shoutdown and turn of your RasQberry
+## Shutdown and turn of your RasQberry
 First close all open windows.<br/>
-Next you need to shoutsdown your Rasqberry pi.<br/>
+Next you need to shutsdown your Rasqberry pi.<br/>
 The last thing is to turn off the battery.
 In the hole on the oppisite site if the display, inster your stilo pen and press the button twice.
 The battery is now turned off.